Random Hysteresis Loops: Introduction

 \section{Introduction}

-Dynamical hysteresis is a phenomenon which appears when a time dependent magnetic field $h=h(t)$ is applied to a ferromagnet whose temperature is kept fixed below the critical value.
-The origin of the phenomenon lies in the fact that at every value of the external magnetic field $h$ may not correspond a unique value of the magnetization $m$ of the system.
+Hysteresis appears when a time dependent magnetic field $h=h(t)$ is applied to a ferromagnet whose temperature is kept fixed below the critical value.
+The origin of the phenomenon lies in the fact that, at the equilibrium, at each value of the external magnetic field $h$ may not correspond a unique value of the magnetization $m$ of the system.
 The value of $m(t)$ is, thus, not determined by $h(t)$ alone but also by the previous history of the input.

-We refer to \cite{Be} for a complete description of the phenomenon and to \cite{Vi} for a comprehensive illustration of the results on the differential models of hysteresis.
-Here we briefly sketch the main features underlining the aspects which will be considered in the present paper.